davidkpiano/flipping/README.md

 ### `flipping.read(): void`

 Queries all the flippable selectors and reads their bounds (position and size).
-This must be called before layout cahnges are made.
+This must be called before layout changes are made.

 Will call any `onRead()` event listeners with the entire state map.